JorjaFox/library/content/posts/news/2007/planet-jackson-hole-1.md

 PJH: What trend or recurring theme do you see in a lot of these films that interests you?

-JF: I think the programming at this festival is really magnificent, and I think the organizers did a phenomenal job of bringing in different films â some of them very thought-provoking.
+JF: I think the programming at this festival is really magnificent, and I think the organizers did a phenomenal job of bringing in different films - some of them very thought-provoking.
 I also think the action sports category is off-the-hook and exhilarating.
 There are some deep messages in that, but also you want the thrill of life.

 For me, the most exciting thing happening right now in a lot of independent film in general is the Internet and the accessibility of people all over the world to get a camera and make a movie.
 I mean, every film here is a miracle.
 It's really hard to make a documentary or a feature and find the funding and take two or three years out of your life and make it happen.
 That to me is the most awesome thing about being here: the miracle of every piece of film that is here and the fact that these people did it and the fact that we're going to get together and build a community for a couple of days and see the films and talk about them and get to meet each other and talk about projects.
 That's really cool.